dbmdz/wolpi/docs/configuration.md

   defaults to `text`
 - `level`: Log level, one of `debug`, `info`, `warn`, `error`, defaults to `info`

+## HTTP Caching Headers
+Wolpi's resolving system will set HTTP caching headers (`ETag`, `Last-Modified`) on responses based on the information available from the file system or resolving extension.
+You can customize the content of the `Cache-Control` header with the `cache-control-headers` option, by default it is set to a conservative value that requires re-validation to avoid stale resources on the client.

+- `info-json`: Cache-Control header value for `info.json` responses, defaults to `public, max-age=604800, must-revalidate`
+- `image`: Cache-Control header value for image responses, defaults to `public, max-age=604800, must-revalidate`

 ## Image Encoding options

 Encoding options for image processing, such as JPEG quality and PNG compression level, can be